openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 The Members Council will meet at least semi-annually in person and/or virtually.

 #### Voting
 In order for a Members Council vote to be valid, it must be approved by a majority of a quorum of members.
 Unless explicitly specified otherwise in this charter, a quorum is at least 51% of the representatives in the Members Council.
-Changes to the OMF Charter must be approved by a vote of at least 2/3 of the representatives in the Members Council.
-Voting may be conducted over a pre-determined time period with votes cast in person, electronically, or both.
+A resolution for any amendment to the Charter can only be adopted with a majority of at least two/thirds of the valid votes cast in a meeting at which at least two/thirds of the Members Council participates.
+Voting may be conducted over a pre-determined time period with votes cast in person, electronically, or both in order to allow for asynchronous voting.

 #### Joining and Leaving the Members Council